SAP-samples/abap-cheat-sheets/01_Internal_Tables.md

 ENDLOOP.
 ```

+### Modifying Table Lines Using ABAP MODIFY Statements

 [`MODIFY`](https://help.sap.com/doc/abapdocu_cp_index_htm/CLOUD/en-US/index.htm?file=abapmodify_itab.htm)
 statements provide multiple ways of changing the content of single and multiple table lines by specifying the table key or a table index,
 without first reading the lines into a target area.
+Do not confuse the ABAP statement `MODIFY` with the ABAP SQL statement [`MODIFY`](https://help.sap.com/doc/abapdocu_cp_index_htm/CLOUD/en-US/ABAPMODIFY_DBTAB.html).

 ``` abap
 "Addition FROM ...; specified key values determine the line to be modified